Is the demand for sustainable meat alternatives changing the landscape of food as we know it?

 Eat Just, a California startup, debuted a restaurant in Singapore offering lab-grown chicken.
 While their products won’t be available commercially for years, they are leading the charge and showing that cultured meat is viable.

-New Age Meats has created a sausage alternative using 10% lab-grown meat and 90% plant-based substitute, solidifying the idea of melding together two viable meatless options.
+New Age Eats has created a sausage alternative using 10% lab-grown meat and 90% plant-based substitute, solidifying the idea of melding together two viable meatless options.

 Wild Type creates cell-cultivated salmon and sushi, offering a potential solution to overfishing and cruelty in the seafood industry.